 Physical Tests require direct contact with the employee to retrieve sensitive information.
 It may also involve tactics like Dumpster Diving, Imitation, Intimidation or trying to convince the subject via telephone calls.

-The documentation will contain an introduction, scope, executive summary, test methodology, vulnerability description, recommendations, and conclusions, listing of tests completed, findings, methodology, and threat rankings.
+We document every step of the testing.
+The documentation will contain an introduction, scope, executive summary, test methodology, vulnerability description, recommendations, and conclusions, listing of tests completed, findings, methodology, mitigation suggestions and threat rankings.

-Copyright © 2022 Get Event Log - All Rights Reserved.
+Copyright © 2024 Get Event Log LLC - All Rights Reserved.